rust-secure-code/safety-dance/README.md

 This is a place for people to communicate about `unsafe` code in Rust crates.

+**Everyone is invited to participate!**

+You **do not** have to be an `unsafe` expert to help out.
+There's a lot of work to do just picking crates (ones with a lot of reverse-dependencies are best), and then sorting out where they use `unsafe` and why.
+If you think something isn't right just post it in the tracking issue and others can have a look and talk it out.

+## Process

 Our process is as follows:

 1) File a tracking issue _in this repo_ about a particular crate, giving its